Body-Contouring Surgery After Weight Loss in Grand Rapids

 Details & FAQ

-Surgically reshaping the skin and soft tissue of the body after dramatic weight loss corrects problems like loose sagging skin, isolated pockets of fat and uneven or undefined curves.
+Surgically reshaping the skin and soft tissue of the body after dramatic weight loss corrects problems like loose or sagging skin, isolated pockets of fat, and uneven or undefined curves.
 Body-contouring surgery after weight loss at our Grand Rapids practice takes a specialized approach of assessing the entire body.
 We consider various approaches including but not limited to a total Body Lift and Circumferential Tummy Tuck by improving the following areas of concern:

-- The upper arm, from the axilla (underarm) to the elbow
+- Upper arms, from the axilla (underarm) to the elbow

-- The upper and lower abdomen, including love handles and flanks
+- Upper and lower abdomen, including love handles and flanks

 - Inner and outer thighs

 Why might I consider post-weight-loss contouring?

 Losing a significant amount of weight, whether with medical assistance or through your own efforts, can be challenging.
 Often, although the weight is lost, you may be unhappy with your resulting appearance as your skin may not conform to body contours, and you may have remaining pockets of fat that are resistant to diet and exercise.

 Who is a candidate for body-contouring surgery following weight loss in Grand Rapids?